Tayyabzunair/AI-Job-Portal/README.md

 3. **Configure API Key**:
-Open `app.py` and replace the placeholder with your Gemini API key:
+Open `app.py` and replace the placeholder with your actual Gemini API key:
 ```python
 GENAI_API_KEY = "YOUR_API_KEY_HERE"